murer/dsopz/README.md

 # dsopz

-DSOpz (Datastore Operationz) is a project where you manage your datastore from your local machine.
+DSOpz (Datastore Operationz) is a project where you manage your datastore from command line.

 ## Features